 - Review the sharing and permissions settings for the record.

-This error message means that our system is attempting to write to has a permission setting in Salesforce that has blocked permissions or is set to "Read Only" mode.
+This error message means that our system is attempting to write to a field that has a permission setting in Salesforce that has blocked permissions or is set to "Read Only" mode.
 Due to these settings, Salesforce will not allow the user to edit that field.

-Since this particular error involves permissions or access in Salesforce, a Salesforce admin needs to change or update specific fields in your Salesforce instance.
-Once the fields have been amended to allow specific Salesforce role, permissions sets, or read only access to specific fields, the users will be able to log their SalesLoft activity to Salesforce.
+Since this particular error involves permissions or access in Salesforce, a Salesforce admin needs to change or update field level security for specific fields in your Salesforce instance.

 This error usually means there is an incomplete or incorrect mapping within your connector.
 This can be caused by trying to send data to a Salesforce field that has been deleted or modified.